icosalogic/inverter_design_tool/README.md

 Every line has an information icon ⓘ that a user can click to display helpful information about the current setting.

+# Component Files

+Attributes of capacitors, FETs, off-the-shelf inductors, and inductor cores are stored in data files.
+Users can add entries for additional components as desired.